 The Sigma Series Lectures, presented at the Virginia Air and Space Center in downtown Hampton, provide to the general public this same opportunity for exposure to interesting technical topics.
 These lectures, however, are usually at a somewhat less detailed level, because the audience may consist of people with non-technical backgrounds in addition to local high school and college students.

-The next Sigma Series Lecture will be held on September 9, 2014, 7:30 p.m.
-Paul Markowski (Penn State) will present The Making of a Tornado
+The next Sigma Series Lecture will be held on November 4, 2014, 7:30 p.m.
+Kevin Hand from the Jet Propulsion Laboratory will present Ocean Worlds of the Outer Solar System

 The guests and topics for both the Colloquium and Sigma Series Lectures are selected by a committee of NASA Langley employees representing the different technical organizations at the Center.
 If you have a suggestion for a future lecture topic, please contact the committee.